-On the château-dotted southern shore of Lac Léman (Lake Geneva), Evian-les-Bains is one of the leading spa resorts in France.
-Its lakeside promenade, lined with trees and lawns, has been fashionable since the 19th century.
-Evian's waters became famous in the 18th century, and the first spa buildings were built in 1839.
-Bottled Evian is considered useful in everything from baby formula to salt-free diets and is seen as a treatment for gout and arthritis.
+On the château-dotted southern shore of Lac Léman (Lake Geneva), Évian-les-Bains is one of the leading spa resorts in France.
+Its lakeside promenade, lined with trees and lawns, has been fashionable since the 19th century. Évian’s waters became famous in the 18th century, and the first spa buildings were built in 1839.
+Bottled Evian is considered useful in everything from spa products to salt-free diets and is seen as a treatment for gout and arthritis.

-In the days when Marcel Proust came to enjoy the Belle Epoque grandeur, Evian was the haunt of the very rich.
-Proust modeled his “Balbec baths” on Evian's.
-Today, the spa, with its promenade and elegant casino, attracts a broader range of guests -- it’s not just for the rich anymore.
+In the days when Marcel Proust came to enjoy the Belle Epoque grandeur, Évian was the haunt of the very rich.
+Proust modeled his “Balbec baths” on Évian’s.
+Today the spa, with its promenade and elegant casino, attracts a broader range of guests—it’s no longer just for the rich.

-In addition to its spa buildings, Evian holds an imposing Ville des Congrès (Convention Hall) that has earned the resort the title of “City of Conventions.”
-From late April to September, the Nautical Center (tel.
-04-50-75-02-69) on the lake is a popular attraction; it has a 115m (377-ft.) pool with a diving stage, solarium, restaurant, bar, and children’s paddling pool.
+Évian, thanks to its imposing Ville des Congrès (Convention Hall) and numerous meetings facilities at its hotels, has earned the resort the title of “City of Conventions.”
+From late April to September, the lakeside Nautical Center (www.lacitedeleau.com; tel.
+04-50-75-02-69) is a popular attraction; it has a 115m (377-ft.) pool with a diving stage and water slide, solarium, restaurant, bar, and children’s paddling pool.